wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-investigate-incidents/includes/working-incidents.md

 An incident in Microsoft 365 Defender is a collection of correlated signals, alerts, and other relevant items that are combined into a single comprehensive view representing the whole attack.

-Incidents ensure elements otherwise spread across various portals and queues are presented in a single coherent view, which improves your security team’s ability to respond to threats and attacks.
+Incidents ensure elements otherwise spread across various portals and queues are presented in a single coherent view, which improves your security team's ability to respond to threats and attacks.

 Grouping related alerts and threat data into an incident helps you see: